OpenAutoCoder/live-swe-agent/README.md

 You can download the complete trajectories, patches, and results of Live-SWE-agent in our [v1.0.0 release](https://github.com/OpenAutoCoder/live-swe-agent/releases/tag/v1.0.0):
 - `swebench_verified`: complete runs on SWE-bench Verified
 - `swebench_pro`: complete runs on SWE-Bench Pro

+You also obtain them in our 🤗 huggingface [datasets](https://huggingface.co/livesweagent/datasets)

 ## 📜 Attribution